 3. Using the last bit of mayonnaise

-To use all the mayonnaise in the jar, add a few tablespoons of vinegar or lemon juice and make a salad dressing.
+If you want to use up every last bit of mayonnaise in the jar, simply add a few tablespoons of vinegar or lemon juice and make a salad dressing.

 Berries decompose quickly if you don’t eat them fast enough.
-To prevent this, rinse them in a bowl of water and apple cider vinegar.
+Thankfully, there is a simple trick that seems to work well.
+All you need to do is place the berries in a container with water and apple cider vinegar.

 5. Preserving garlic and onions

 According to popular belief, placing foods like garlic and onions in a paper bag punched with holes may help to preserve their flavor and freshness for longer.